philipturner/molecular-renderer/Documentation/bvh-update-process.md

 ![Acceleration Structure Layout (16-Bit)](./AccelerationStructureLayout_16Bit.png)

+Revision: the 16-bit offset is temporary and can be ignored after integrating the atom into the BVH.
+It will be inaccurate in future frames, as the 2 nm voxel's reference list rearranges to fill empty slots.

 ## Idle/Active Paradigm

 Certain allocations ought to be sanitized or reset back to 0, prior to the next frame.
 When these allocations are very large, scanning the entire buffer would incur an unreasonable bandwidth cost.
 Instead, one must keep track of which subregions of the buffer were modified.
 Then, revert the changes as soon as possible.